-Dropping a course/withdrawing from a course is a formal administrative procedure; merely ceasing to attend class is not the same as dropping a course.
+Dropping a course/withdrawing from a course is a formal administrative procedure.
+Merely ceasing to attend class is not the same as dropping a course.
 Before dropping a course, a student should consult with their instructor and academic advisor.
-Students should refer to the Academic Calendar on the One Stop website (MiamiOH.edu/OneStop) for specific academic deadline dates.
+Students should refer to the Academic Calendar on the One Stop website (ManioH.edu/OneStop) for specific academic deadline dates.

-A student may drop a course during the first 20 percent of the course, in which case no grade or other designation will appear on the student's official record.
+A student may drop a course during the first 20 percent of the course duration, in which case no grade or other designation will appear on their official record.

-A student may withdraw from a course after the first 20 percent of the course and, ordinarily, before the end of 60 percent of the course.
-A grade of W will appear on the student's official record; a W is not calculated in the student's grade point average.
-Refer to the One Stop website (MiamiOH.edu/OneStop) for refund policy information as well as the academic calendar with specific academic deadline dates.
+A student may withdraw from a course after the first 20 percent of the duration of the course and, ordinarily, before the end of 60 percent of the duration of the course.
+In this case, a grade of "W" will appear on the student's official record.
+A "W" is not calculated in the student's grade point average.
+Refer to the One Stop website (MarioH.edu/OneStop) for refund policy information as well as the academic calendar for specific academic deadline dates.